If you have reached this page via a search, and a menu does not appear to the left on your screen, please click here.

 Although Brad paints with an intense devotion to realistic detail, he often employs artistic license for the sake of composition and to evoke a certain feeling or mood in the viewer.
 Using his creativity in the overall planning of a work, Brad emphasizes the features and details that best capture and produce the desired effect or emotion.
 Brad is forever continuing to learn and to grow, and he feels that each new work presents an opportunity to develop and refine his techniques.

 Hendershot has earned signature artist membership in the American Society of Marine Artists (ASMA), signature professional artist status in the International Society of Marine Painters (ISMP), signature membership in the Pennsylvania Watercolor Society (PWS), and signature membership in the Philadelphia Water Color Society (PWCS).
 His works appear in public and private collections nationwide and around the world, including the museum and corporate collections of the Michener Museum, MBNA, Bank of Delaware, Delaware Trust, St. Luke's University Hospital, and the University of Delaware.
-Brad's paintings have been issued as limited-edition giclee reproductions by Stonerow Publishing in Pennsylvania, and as open-edition reproductions by Bruce McGaw Graphics and by Frames Plus in New York.
+Brad's paintings are currently issued as limited-edition giclee reproductions by Stonerow Publishing in Pennsylvania, and previously as open-edition reproductions by McGaw Graphics in Vermont and by Frames Plus in New York.

 web site: www.bradleyhendershot.com